 It seems like an easy assumption that any church would jump at the opportunity to care for orphans and widows.
 But if you've ever tried to get your church involved in orphan care, you may have hit a few unexpected challenges.

 After years of working with faithful churches who generously serve orphans and widows together with our in-country partners, here are 5 tips we’ve learned for getting your church involved in orphan care:

 1. Be patient

 2. Be involved

-If you think your church should have an orphan ministry, chances are, you should be playing a fairly large role in making that happen.
-Be prepared to lead the charge, at least at the beginning, as other church leaders catch the visions.
+If you think your church should have an orphan ministry, chances are you should be playing a fairly large role in making that happen.
+Be prepared to lead the charge, at least at the beginning, as other church leaders catch the vision.

 3. Start small

 Maybe you start with your Bible study group.
 Or a special missions Sunday your church is already planning.
-By connecting your church with a Kinship Project consistently and faithfully, you will see that relationship grow and blossom.
+By connecting your church with a Kinship Project consistently and faithfully, you'll see that relationship grow and blossom.

 4. Take a trip

-Sending a few key leaders, such as pastors, missions directors, etc., on a small vision trip is an investment that will pay off exponentially for the kids.
+Sending a few key leaders, such as pastors, missions directors, etc., on a small vision trip is an investment that'll pay off exponentially for the kids.
 It helps hone the church’s focus and creates an opportunity for them to choose a Kinship Project to focus on.

 Here’s the moral of the story: there’s ALWAYS something you can do to impact the lives of orphans and widows through your church!
 By taking faithful steps as you are called, you can slowly (but surely!) inspire your church to take action.

 Are you advocating for orphans through your church?
 What has helped you in the process?